 This is the start position of the Italian Opening.
 White castles quickly and is ready to continue developing his pieces harmoniously.
 There are also some ideas for white that include delaying the castle in order to begin an attack on the kingside, but that’s another story and we suggest you take a look at Tiviakov’s games in this opening if you wish to investigate further on this more aggressive plan.

 Ready to start systematic training that actually works?

 Another way to handle this line is by simply continuing the development in a Ruy Lopez style with h3-Re1-Bb3-Nbd2-Nf1 etc. This is possibly the most common plan.
-However, lately the trend is to develop the b1 night via a3 and then to c2 in order to play Be3, trading the powerful black bishop and leaving the knight well placed in the center.
-Sometimes this is played with the previous inclusion of the move a4, while other times it is played straight away.
+However, lately, the trend is to develop the b1 night via a3 and then to c2 in order to play Be3, trading the powerful black bishop and leaving the knight well placed in the center.
+Sometimes players do this with the previous inclusion of the move a4, while other times they do it straight away.

 a4 – Na3 – Nc2 – Be3